-Depending on your progress, the following step could also be performed (if you complete the bonus step, your report is allowed to count up to 60 pages):
+Depending on your progress, the following step could also be performed (if you complete the bonus step, your report is allowed to count up to 55 pages):

-Bonus step: You will have noticed that computing the optimal MPC input using the mpt_solveMILP function requires quite some computation time, especially for large N_p and N_c .
-If this time is larger than the sampling time T_c of the controller (in our case $T_c = T = 0.125$ s) then the (basic) on-line MPC optimization approach is not feasible.
+Bonus step (if completed successfully, you will get up to 1 point extra): You will have noticed that computing the optimal MPC input using the mpt_solveMILP function requires quite some computation time, especially for large N_p and N_c .
+If this time is larger than the sampling time of the controller (in our case T = 0.125 s) then the (basic) on-line MPC optimization approach is not feasible.
 One of the possible solutions is then to use the explicit MPC approach in which for each possible current state v(k) and future reference vector $\tilde{v}{ref}(k)$ the optimal MPC input $u^(k)$ is computed off-line using multi-parametric mixed-integer linear programming, and stored in a look-up table (cf. page 112 of the lecture notes and the references [23, 24, 28, 29, 36] of the lecture notes).

-Now you should apply the explicit MPC approach to the ACC example and repeat Steps 6-8 but now with explicit MPC instead of implicit MPC.
+Now you should apply the explicit MPC approach to the ACC example and repeat Steps 7-9 but now with explicit MPC instead of implicit MPC.
 In order to compute the explicit MPC solution you can use the mpt_mpmilp function of the Multi-Parametric Toolbox.